m4ndeb2r/DesignPatternDetector/README.md

 # DesignPatternDetector

-## Current version
+## Original version
-The current version only works as a command line application.
-It analyses exports from ArgoUML (\*.xmi) and attempts to find design patterns, specied in templates file (\*.xml).
+The original version was a command line application.
+It was developed as a prototype by E. van Doorn. it analyses exports from ArgoUML (\*.xmi) and attempts to find design patterns, specied in templates file (\*.xml).
+The input files were provided to the application as command line arguments, along with a third argument, the maximum number of allowed missing edges (-n flag).

 **Example**

 `$ java -jar ./target/DesignPatternDetector.jar -x input.xmi -t templates.xml -n 1
 `

+With -n 0 the application is very strict when detecting patterns.
+With higher values it is less strict, and accepts n missing edges in detected patterns.
+Typical values for -n are 0 (strict)or 1 (not so strict).

+## Current version
+The current version is a JavaFX application with a graphic userinterface.
+Just like the original prototype, it analyses exports from ArgoUML (\*.xmi) and attempts to find design patterns, specied in templates file (\*.xml).
+All arguments can be entered in the GUI.
+Pattern detection is currently no different from the original prototype, fundamentally.

 ## Working on ...
 We are currently working on:
 * unittests
 * documentation
 * refactoring
-* a user-friendly GUI
+* perfection of the user-friendly GUI
 * extension of recognized patterns

 ## Some known problems